The Global Down Syndrome Foundation

 The Global Down Syndrome Foundation is a public non-profit 501(c)(3) dedicated to significantly improving the lives of people with Down syndrome through Research, Medical care, Education and Advocacy.
 Formally established in 2009, the Foundation’s primary focus is to support the Linda Crnic Institute for Down Syndrome, the first academic home in the United States committed solely to research and medical care for people with Down syndrome.
 Since Down syndrome is the least-funded genetic condition in the United States, fundraising and government advocacy to correct the alarming disparity of national funding for people with Down syndrome is a major goal.

 Together in Education (TiE)

-Teachers are supported through consultation, resources, training and and information related to best practices when educating students with Down syndrome.
+School Staff are supported through consultation, resources, training and information related to best practices when educating students with Down syndrome.
 Our annual Educators Symposium features national presenters and offers a variety of sessions that focus on topics like reading comprehension and writing strategies, yoga in the classroom, co-teaching, and developing IEPs that focus on student success.